By: Marilyn L. Davis

-The other thing that I value in this book is how generous Clark is in giving credit to other writers.
+The other thing that I value in this book is Clark’s generosity.
+He gives other writers credit for his success or for helping him view the writing process from different perspectives.
 Often he’ll reference another book that is more specific to a particular aspect of writing.
 For instance, I had not read A Writer’s Reference by Diana Hacker.
-While written as a college level guide, the exercises work for any writer.
+While written as a college-level guide, the exercises work for any writer.

-Brande was ahead of her time in realizing that there is the craft and the art involved in the process of writing and that we must use both to create meaningful, educational, and entertaining posts for our readers.
+Brande was ahead of her time in realizing that there are the craft and the art involved in writing and that we must use both to create meaningful, educational, and entertaining posts for our readers.

 - What books have helped you be honest in your writing?

 - What book has helped you improve as a writer?

 - Is there a standby book that you consult for writing issues?